aarnphm/morph/docs/content/SRS/SRS.md

 > [!IMPORTANT] PR-RFR2
 >
-> `tinymorph` must implement a recreate deployment strategy
+> `morph` must implement a recreate deployment strategy

 Rationale: In case certain replica and nodes failed to start, given Kubernetes cluster that run said inference server should be able to recreate the deployment.